 |You are intimate partners||You are a pharmacist who gave the person medication|

 |You rode in the same car||You were in front of the person in line at the store|

 |You had dinner together||You’re a coworker who briefly walked by to ask a question|

-If you are a close contact, get tested 2 days after your contact or as soon as you can.
+If you are a close contact and not vaccinated, get tested as soon as 2 days after you were last in contact with the person, or as soon after that as you can.
 Find out where to get tested.

 If you think that you might be a close contact but were not notified, you may take precautions by quarantining for 14 days since the last day you were in contact with that person, and get tested on day 7 or after if you have not had any symptoms.

 It can be stressful and overwhelming to learn you may have been exposed to COVID-19, but you can make sure your questions are answered and follow the health guidance to help prevent the virus from spreading.
 Here are more details on what to do if you’re a close contact.